Tax Treaties

 How to Declare It — Forms and Boxes

-Step 1: Form 2042 C PRO — Supplementary Return
+Step 1: Form 2042-C PRO — Supplementary Return

 If you have both UK and French furnished rental, add the taxable profit from both together and enter a single combined total.

-Step 2: Form 2047 — BIC Section
+Step 2: Form 2047 — BIC Section (business income)

 Step 3: Form 2047 — Section 6 (mandatory for UK property)